 Mitsubishi Electric MSZGL71VGDKIT

 The most impressive unit in the line-up reviewed today, LG has packed in 8kW of power to this bad boy.
 Heating power is also – as expected – 9kW.
 It contains what you’d expect from LG at this point – active energy control and the various filters and easy-clean functions to make this like your old reliable Datsun you owned back in the 1980s – never skipped a beat.
-Retailing for just under $3,000 but it can be found for just over $2,100.
+Retailing for just under $3,000 but it can be found for around $2,100.
 Overall this is a great higher-end unit that packs a punch and can tackle larger rooms such as the lounge room.

 Mitsubishi Electric vs LG air conditioners: What do I need to consider?